sps014/DiscriminatedUnion/README.md

     BinaryExpressionSyntax
 }
 ```
-equivalent Code as compared to
+equivalent Code as compared to F# or Rust
 ```rs
 enum ExpressionSyntax
 {